-In 2008 the Rhode Island General Assembly passed Article 9 of House Bill 7390 to reorganize many functions of state government.
+In 2008, the Rhode Island General Assembly passed Article 9 of House Bill 7390 to reorganize many functions of state government.
 The major focus of this reorganization was to bring several law enforcement and criminal justice agencies previously under the Department of Administration under one organizational structure.
 This re-structuring created the Department of Public Safety.

-The goal of the consolidation of these agencies was to assure the furnishing of competent professional services; enable the most efficient and effective use of the state's public safety resources; allow for the merging of communications, training, and operating procedures of these agencies; and to protect the lives and promote the safety of the citizens of the State of Rhode Island.
+The goal of the consolidation of these agencies was to ensure the furnishing of competent professional services; enable the most efficient and effective use of the state's public safety resources; allow for the merging of communications, training, and operating procedures of these agencies; and to protect the lives and promote the safety of the citizens of the State of Rhode Island.

 The legislation named the Superintendent of the Rhode Island State Police as the Director of the Department of Public Safety.
-Accordingly, all these agencies report to the Director of Public Safety is appointed by, reports directly to, and serves at the pleasure of the Governor.
+Accordingly, all these agencies report to the Director of Public Safety.
+The Director of Public Safety is appointed by, reports directly to, and serves at the pleasure of the Governor.

-A statutory Advisory Commission acts in an advisory capacity to the Director of E-911.
+A Statutory Advisory Commission was created and acts in an advisory capacity to the Director of E-911.
 Its composition and function are described in Section 39-21-4 of the General Laws of the State of Rhode Island:

-- 39-21-4 Advisory Commission. (a) There shall be an E 9-1-1 Uniform Emergency Telephone System Advisory Commission consisting of fourteen (14) members to be appointed in the following manner: five (5) of the members shall be: the Director of the Department of Health or his or her designee, the Fire Marshal or his or her designee, the Colonel of the Rhode Island State Police or his or her designee, the State Telecommunications Director or his or her designee, and the Administrator of the Division of Public Utilities and Carriers or his or her designee; three (3) members shall be appointed by the Speaker of the House: one of whom shall be a member of the House of Representatives, and one of whom shall be a representative of the Police Chiefs' Association, and one of whom shall be a representative of the telecommunication services provider that is the primary provider to the E 9-1-1 PSAP; three (3) members shall be appointed by the President of the Senate; one of whom shall be a member of the Senate, one of whom shall be a representative of the wireless telecommunication industry; and three (3) members shall be appointed by the governor: two (2) of whom shall be representatives of the public, one of whom shall be representative of the Rhode Island League of Cities and Towns. - (b) Members of the Commission shall serve five (5) year terms, except for ex officio members. - (c) The Advisory Commission may make such recommendations and give such advice to the Director of the division as it deems appropriate.
+- 39-21-4 Advisory Commission. (a) There shall be an E 9-1-1 Uniform Emergency Telephone System Advisory Commission consisting of fourteen (14) members to be appointed in the following manner: five (5) of the members shall be: the Director of the Department of Health or his or her designee, the Fire Marshal or his or her designee, the Colonel of the Rhode Island State Police or his or her designee, the State Telecommunications Director or his or her designee, and the Administrator of the Division of Public Utilities and Carriers or his or her designee; three (3) members shall be appointed by the Speaker of the House: one of whom shall be a member of the House of Representatives, and one of whom shall be a representative of the Police Chiefs' Association, and one of whom shall be a representative of the E 9-1-1 PSAP; three (3) members shall be appointed by the President of the Senate; one of whom shall be a member of the Senate, one of whom shall be a representative of the Fire Chiefs' Association, one of whom shall be a provinced by the governor: two (2) of whom shall be representatives of the public, one of whom shall be representative of the Rhode Island League of Cities and Towns. - (b) Members of the Commission shall serve five (5) year terms, except for ex officio members. - (c) The Advisory Commission may make such recommendations and give such advice to the Director of the division as it deems appropriate.

 Advisory Commission Meetings were suspended due to the COVID-19 pandemic in 2021 and 2022.
-Meetings resumed in 2023, a meeting was held in May and November.
-Updates were provided to the Commission Members on the following topics:
+Meetings resumed in 2023 and are now held twice per year.
+The following topics are generally discussed during the meetings:

 - The progress of EMD

 - Technological Updates

-- o Internal and External Communications Improvements
+- Internal and External Communications Improvements

-- o Data Sharing
+- Data Sharing

 - Staffing Issues/Hiring/Retention

 - Statistical Analysis

-Future meetings will occur bi-annually.
+- Plans, Tactics, Strategies, or Methods to Improve Service

 Commission Members are committed to the advancement of Rhode Island's Emergency 911 System.
 The members are steadfast in their support of our operations.
-The members are willing to provide their assistance, guidance, and direction in meeting our goals and objectives, and fulfilling E-911's public safety mission and responsibilities.
+They are willing to provide their expertise, assistance, guidance, support and direction in achieving our goals and objectives, as well as fulfilling E-911's public safety mission and responsibilities.